Airspeed Oxford 1 (AS592)

-During the late 1930's, the Airspeed AS.6 Envoy was developed by Airspeed to meet the requirements of Specification T.23/36.
-The result was the Airspeed AS.10 Oxford, which was used for pilot and navigation / radio operator training and brought large scale production success to Airspeed.
+During the late 1930s, the Airspeed AS.6 Envoy was developed to meet the requirements of Specification T.23/36.
+The result was the AS.10 Oxford, which was used for pilot and navigation / radio operator training and brought large scale production success to Airspeed.

-The 3-seat, cantilever monoplane saw great success as one of the RAF's most versatile trainers.
-In its dual control / 2 front-seat configuration, it was a stable and reliable pilot-trainer and with one seat pushed back and a set of controls removed, it was easily adapted for both 'prone bomb-aimer' training as well as a superb aerial photography platform.
-The 3rd seat could also be pushed back to easily align with the chart table for advanced navigator instruction, as well as providing wireless operator access.
+The three-seat, cantilever monoplane saw great success as one of the RAF's most versatile trainers.
+In its dual control / two front-seat configuration, it was a stable and reliable pilot-trainer and with one seat pushed back and a set of controls removed, it was easily adapted for both 'prone bomb-aimer' training as well as a superb aerial photography platform.
+The third seat could also be pushed back to align easily with the chart table for advanced navigator instruction, as well as providing wireless operator access.

-In addition to its training role, the Airspeed AS.10 Oxford was also pressed into service as a Transport Ambulance.
+In addition to its training role, the Oxford was also pressed into service as a Transport Ambulance.

 Airspeed Oxford L4576 RAF 1938

-The prototype (L4534) flew for the first time on 19th June 1937, from the Airspeed airfield at Portsmouth and the type remained in RAF service thereafter until 1954.
+The Oxford prototype (L4534) was first flown on 19th June 1937, by F/Lt CHA Colman, from the Airspeed airfield at Portsmouth.
+The first production aircraft (L4535) entered RAF service on 26th November 1937 and the type remained in RAF service until 1956.

-Ultimately, some 8,751 were ordered with 4,411 being built by Airspeed at Portsmouth and 550 at Christchurch.
-These were supplemented by production by De Havilland at Hatfield (1,515), Percival Aircraft at Luton (1,525) and Standard Motors at Coventry (750).
-It is reported that 165 aircraft were cancelled and not built, giving a total of 8,586 completed.
+Ultimately, some 8,751 were ordered with 4,411 being built by Airspeed at Portsmouth and another 550 by Airspeed at Christchurch, the first of these (X6250) being test flown in March 1941.
+These were supplemented by production from de Havilland at Hatfield (1,515), Percival Aircraft at Luton (1,355) and Standard Motors at Coventry (750).
+Some 165 aircraft were cancelled resulting in 8,581 being completed.

-Nicknamed the 'Ox-box', the Airspeed AS.10 Oxford was the preferred trainer for the Empire Air Training Scheme (EATS) and the British Commonwealth Air Training Plan (BCATP).
-Thousands of airmen were sent to Canada to train on Airspeed AS10 Oxfords.
+Nicknamed the 'Ox-box', the Oxford was the preferred trainer for the wartime Empire Air Training Scheme (EATS) and the British Commonwealth Air Training Plan (BCATP).
+Thousands of airmen were sent to Canada to train on Oxfords.

-Sadly, one dark episode for the Airspeed AS.10 Oxford however, was in 1941 when the much celebrated aviatrix Amy Johnson went missing on an ATA ferry flight from Prestwick.
-Flying in dense fog she went extensively off course before running out of fuel and crashing in the Thames Estuary at Herne Bay.
+Sadly, one dark episode for the Oxford, was on 5th January 1941 when the much celebrated aviatrix Amy Johnson went missing on an Air Transport Auxiliary ferry flight from Prestwick.
+Flying in dense fog she went extensively off course before running out of fuel and ditching in the Thames Estuary near Herne Bay, and was presumably drowned.

-Mr Alan Butler (Chairman of both Airspeed and De Havilland) stated at the Airspeed 1946 Ordinary General Meeting that 'the peak production rate of the Airspeed AS.10 Oxford was an astonishing seventy-five per month in the spring of 1942'.
+Mr Alan Butler (Chairman of both Airspeed and its parent company de Havilland) stated at Airspeed's 1946 Ordinary General Meeting that 'the peak production rate of the Airspeed Oxford was an astonishing seventy-five per month in the spring of 1942'.

-After the war, 152 surplus aircraft were converted to the Airspeed AS.65 Consul, a 6-seat commercial aircraft, whilst a number of remaining Airspeed AS.5 Oxford's were purchased by the Royal Hellenic Air Force, seeing service by the during the Greek Civil War between 1946 and 1949.
+After the war, 152 surplus aircraft were converted to the Airspeed AS.65 Consul, a six-seat commercial aircraft, a number of surplus Oxfords were purchased by the Royal Hellenic Air Force and flew in the Greek Civil War between 1946 and 1949.

 Specification (AS.10 Oxford Mk1)